jarpi/node_wfs_api/README.md

 ### What's this project about?

-While i was at [h4ckademy](http://www.h4ckademy.com/) i was challanged to create a web feature layer to hit an API.
+While i was at [h4ckademy](http://www.h4ckademy.com/) i was challenged to create a web feature layer to hit an API.
 The project itself must be open source and also fill a need for a company, so that's the goal of it.
 There's only one method implemented, but it's enough to see how it works and how to extend it, in a near future i expect to implement more methods.

 #### What's WFS?